iver56/audiomentations/docs/waveform_transforms/band_pass_filter.md

 _Added in v0.18.0, updated in v0.21.0_

 Apply band-pass filtering to the input audio.
 Filter steepness (6/12/18... dB / octave) is parametrized.
-Can also be set for zero-phase filtering (will result in a 6db drop at cutoffs).
+Can also be set for zero-phase filtering (will result in a 6 dB drop at cutoffs).

 # BandPassFilter API